cds-git/BetterResult/README.md

 var finalError = errorWithMetadata.WithMetadata(additionalMetadata);
 ```

-### Retrieving Metadata
+#### Retrieving Metadata

-You can retrieve metadata from an error by either key or type.
+Retrieve metadata from an error either by key or by type:

 ```csharp
 var retryCount = finalError.GetMetadataByKey<int>("RetryCount");